Hypergraph removal with polynomial bounds: Proofs of Lemmas and

 The following well-known fact is an easy corollary of Lemma \ref{lem:extension}. \begin{lemma} Let $1 \leq k \leq r$, and let $V_1,\dots,V_r$ be pairwise-disjoint sets of size $n$ each.
-Then there is $\mathcal{F} \subseteq V_1 \times \dots \times V_r$, $|\mathcal{F}| \geq \Omega(n^{k})$, such that the sets in $\mathcal{F}$ are $k$-disjoint. \end{lemma} \begin{proof} Apply Lemma \ref{lem:extension} with $s = \ell = 0$ and $\mathcal{S} = \{\emptyset\}$. \end{proof}
+Then there is $\mathcal{F} \subseteq V_1 \times \dots \times V_r$, $|\mathcal{F}| \geq \Omega(n^{k})$, such that the $r$-sets in $\mathcal{F}$ are $k$-disjoint. \end{lemma} \begin{proof} Apply Lemma \ref{lem:extension} with $s = \ell = 0$ and $\mathcal{S} = \{\emptyset\}$. \end{proof}

-The next lemma shows why constructing a $k$-graph with a sublinear number of edge disjoint copies of $F$ can be boosted to prove Lemmas \ref{lemma1} and \ref{lemma2}.
+The next lemma shows why constructing a $k$-graph with a sublinear number of edge-disjoint copies of $F$ can be boosted to prove Lemmas \ref{lemma1} and \ref{lemma2}.
 The lemma makes crucial use of the fact that $F$ is a core.